UPTokenizing/digitalIdentity/README.md

             ```
             > **NOTE:**  The JWT secret value is a session token.
         - Complete the **Front-Ends** installation: [frontendBirthCertificate/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendBirthCertificate), [frontendIdentityDigital/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendIdentityDigital), [frontendUsersInteface/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendUsersInteface), and [frontendScholarCurriculum/](https://github.com/UPTokenizing/digitalIdentity/tree/main/frontendScholarCurriculum).

+### > **NOTE:**  After completing the installation, the first step is to go to the users page at /registerGovernment (for example, `PUBLIC_IP:5512/registerGovernment`) and register the initial critical user of the system.

 ---